Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

 │  │  ┌─────────────────────────────────────────────────┐  │  │
 │  │  │  Add to Cart Button                             │  │  │
 │  │  │  • Disabled when quantity < MOQ                 │  │  │
-│  │  │  • Enabled when quantity >= MOQ                 │  │  │
+│  │  │  • Enabled when quantity is greater than MOQ    │  │  │
 │  │  └─────────────────────────────────────────────────┘  │  │
 │  └───────────────────────────────────────────────────────┘  │
 │  ┌───────────────────────────────────────────────────────┐  │